jpuri/rustoli/Articles/ownership.md

 Rust enforces that a value can have only one owner at any given time, this helps in avoiding double free error.
 Double free error can occur if a value is referenced by more than one owner and the runtime tries to free memory multiple times as those owners try to go out of scope.

-Values are moved when passed in funciton call or returned from functions.
+Values are also moved when passed in funciton call or returned from functions.